iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   * CurveLocationDetail.createCurveEvaluatedFractionFraction` constructor with 2 fractions.
   * `detail.inverseInterpolateFraction (f, defaultLocalFraction)` maps input fraction f to local fraction of the `fraction, fraction1` interval of the detail.
   * `detail.swapFractionsAndPoints ()` swaps the `[fraction,point]` and `[fraction1, point1]` values (if both defined)

-### Viewing tools

-* New walk tool 'LookAndMoveTool'
-  * Supports mouse look and keyboard (wasd) for movement.
-  * Touch screen control sticks for look and move.

 ### Miscellaneous